1. The First Anglo-Burmese War began in __________.

 Explanation: Dzongpens (regional governors) represented Bhutan in negotiations.

-64. After the Duar War, Bhutan became:
+64. After the Duar War, Bhutan became__________.

 A) A British colony